Home » Travel » Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

 Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

 One of the largest family-run wineries is Hahn Family Wines.
 You might even call its owner the “Robert Mondavi of the Central Coast.”
-Like its northern competitor, who went into winemaking against the odds in 1966 and ultimately brought acclaim to the Napa region, Hahn Family Wines under the stewardship of Nicky Hahn was one of the early pioneers to establish a winery in the Santa Lucia Highlands in the late 1970s.
+Like its northern competitor, which went into winemaking against the odds in 1966 and ultimately brought acclaim to the Napa region, Hahn Family Wines, under the stewardship of Nicky Hahn, was one of the early pioneers to establish a winery in the Santa Lucia Highlands in the late 1970s.
 Hahn and his wife, Gaby, have also played a pivotal role in the creation of the Santa Lucia Highlands AVA and have been instrumental in educating the public about this Monterey County region.

 Falcon at Hahn Family Vineyards.
 Santa Lucia Highlands.